Tunisian Ligue Professionnelle 1: Best finish in African and international competitions by club

 Tunisian teams are among the best African teams with a total of 24 titles.
-12 Tunisian team in total played in African competitions. Étoile Sportive du Sahel is the Tunisian club that has won the most African Cups with 9 titles, followed by Espérance de Tunis with 8 titles.
+12 Tunisian team in total played in African competitions. Étoile du Sahel is the Tunisian club that has won the most African Cups with 9 titles, followed by Espérance de Tunis with 8 titles.

 Tunisian clubs also have a share in the FIFA Club World Cup with four participations, three for Espérance de Tunis in 2011, 2018 and 2019 thanks to the African Champions League title in 2011, 2018 and 2018–19 and the only participation of Etoile du Sahel in 2007, which was then ranked fourth as the best result for Tunisian teams in the FIFA Club World Cup.

 In the CAF Champions League, Tunisian clubs occupy a huge position in the competition.
 Espérance de Tunis has the most Tunisian clubs participating in the competition with 25 times.
 It reached the final 8 times and was crowned four times in 1994, 2011, 2018 and 2018–19.
-As for the Étoile Sportive du Sahel, he participated 13 times and reached the final 3 times and was crowned once in 2007, and finally Club Africain participated 10 times and crowned it in its first final in 1991, and CS Sfaxien was satisfied with second place in 2006 with four participations.
+As for the Étoile Sportive du Sahel, he participated 13 times and reached the final 3 times and was crowned once in 2007, and finally Club Africain participated 10 times and crowned it in its first final in 1991, and Club Sfaxien was satisfied with second place in 2006 with four participations.

 In the CAF Confederation Cup, Tunisian clubs are the most crowned champions in the history of this competition with 5 championships.
-CS Sfaxien is the most crowned team with three titles in 2007, 2008 and 2013, followed by Étoile Sportive du Sahel with two titles crowned in 2006 and 2015.
+Club Sfaxien is the most crowned team with three titles in 2007, 2008 and 2013, followed by Étoile du Sahel with two titles crowned in 2006 and 2015.

 But misfortune always follows the Tunisian teams in the CAF Super Cup, as they participated 13 times and were crowned only 3 times.
 Etoile du Sahel won it in 1998 and 2008 and was satisfied with the runner-up in 2004, 2007 and 2016.
 As for Espérance de Tunis, it participated 5 times and won it once in 1995, and was satisfied with the runner-up in 1999, 2012, 2019 and 2020.
-As for CS Sfaxien, it participated three times in 2007, 2008 and 2014, one of which was against Etoile du Sahel du Sahel in 2008.
+As for Club Sfaxien, it participated three times in 2007, 2008 and 2014, one of which was against Etoile du Sahel in 2008.